 We believe that marketing to customers before marketing is needed is wasteful.
 Worse, if you send email to customers that doesn’t have context or is out of step with their purchasing behavior, they begin to ignore you.

-In this article, we’re going to show you how to send less email that generates better response and more profits, by using one underutilized metric that most eCommerce email marketers aren’t even aware of.
+In this article, we’re going to show you a strategy for how to send less email that generates better response and more profits, by using one underutilized metric that most eCommerce email marketers aren’t even aware of.

 What is that metric?

 Latency is defined as the time between two events.
 Purchase latency is the time between purchases.

 The sum of latency periods between purchases is combined to represent your customer lifecycle.

 Understanding latency helps us deliver emails to customers when they will have maximum impact.